nuvolaris/nuvolaris-documentation/Installation.md

 - Use your server from elsewhere configuring access with `nuv wskprops --apihost=<apihost> --auth=<auth>`using the values show in the previous step.
 - Read about [Apache OpenWhisk documentation](https://openwhisk.apache.org/documentation.html) to learn development, remembering to use `nuv wsk` when you see `wsk`

-# Installation

- Nuvolaris it is tested and supports the latest releases of following Docker and Kubernetes environments:

-- Docker Desktop
-- Ubuntu MicroK8S
-- Amazon EKS
-- Azure AKS
-- Google GKE

-## Troubleshooting